Ssenseii/simons-notes/README.md

   + Active Filter: Only posts with the tag on them  -------------------

 - Array of all the posts in The posts folder ---------------------
-- Date conversion function (no need for now)
+- Date conversion function
-- Menu Button must be filled and animated when active and clicked
+- Menu Button must be filled and animated when active and clicked --------------------

 <!-- for tomorrow -->

 ## For tomorrow

-  - add a lazy loader
+  - add a lazy loader --------
-  - Create Documentation
-  - Optimize